 JADE Craftsman Builders’ Owner and Principal Dan Neumeyer is a graduate of the University of California Berkeley Architecture Program who brings over 30 years of residential and commercial Project Management and urban and suburban construction experience to the renovation.
 JADE’s involvement in Three Degrees Warmer and the Re-Locate project also ties Dan’s current work with that of his lifelong mentor, Bill Coperthwaite.
 In 1971, Bill Coperthwaite visited Kivalina and 19 other villages while on a trip to Alaska to learn about Native heritage and artifacts.
 He visited the schools in each village and his tour came to be known as A Traveling Museum of Eskimo Culture.
 Jen Marlow of Three Degrees Warmer was also a student of Bill Coperthwaite’s.

-Jen Marlow and Michael Gerace of Re-Locate are also joining the crew, after working for the past few four years to manage the process of community organizing, fundraising, design, logistics (with help from Teck and AML), hiring, and now construction for the renovated community center and relocation planning space.
+Michael Gerace will also be joining the crew, along with Jen Marlow.
+After working for the past few four years to manage the process of community organizing, fundraising, design, logistics (with help from Teck and AML), hiring, Jen and Michael will be on site for the construction of the renovated community center and relocation planning space.

 We are grateful to ArtPlace America’s Creative Placemaking grant program for its generous support of the Re-Locate project, and would also like to thank the members of Architecture without Borders Austria for their early organizing support and their assistance with developing design concepts for a reprogrammed community space.